Garland, Texas: Garland Power and Light

 GP&L was founded in 1923 to provide Garland residents not-for-profit public utility services, locally controlled by its citizens.
 GP&L provides services to over 69,000 customers, making it the fourth-largest municipal utility in Texas and the 41st-largest in the nation.

 It has two gas-fired generating plants, which combined have 640 megawatts of generation capacity.
 Garland also partners with the Texas Municipal Power Agency, which operates the 462-megawatt coal-fired Gibbons Creek Power Plant.
 Garland's electric distribution system has 1007 mi of overhead lines and 1000 mi of underground lines.
 Its transmission system consists of 23 substations and 133 mi of transmission lines.
 Garland's peak load for 2007 was 483 megawatts, with annual operating revenues of nearly $238 million.

+Healthcare

+Hospitals include Medical City, and Total Care.